 5. Rely More On Written Words

 Because you’re so good at thinking things through and coming to good resolutions, you can’t forget the importance of communicating those things effectively with your team.
-This step is a bit difficult for a purebred introvert, because oral communication through meetings and presentations can cause some anxiety within introverted leaders.
+This step is a bit difficult for a purebred introvert because oral communication through meetings and presentations can cause some anxiety within introverted leaders.

-The written form of communication is actually a more effective way of sharing ideas because it creates a permanent record for later reference.
-Writing things down also helps take away a chance of misunderstanding or misinterpretation further down the road, and you can always refer back to it for proof.
+The written form of communication is a more effective way of sharing ideas because it creates a permanent record for later reference.
+Writing things down also helps take away a chance of misunderstanding or misinterpretation further down the road, and you can always refer to it for proof.

-With this strategy, you can feel reassured to know you can express yourself properly, avoid misunderstandings with the team or even if some team members aren’t present, and also feel comfortable doing it.
-However, while it’s okay to have this written communication style of approach, don’t forget to occasionally challenge yourself with some meetings and presentations and get more used to public speaking.
+With this strategy, you can feel reassured to know you can express yourself properly, avoid misunderstandings with the team, or even if some team members aren’t present, and also feel comfortable doing it.
+However, while it’s okay to have this written communication style of approach, don’t forget to challenge yourself occasionally with some meetings and presentations, and get more used to public speaking.

 Even when in an obligatory meeting, you — the introvert leader — can take down notes, ask for some time to think things over, and brief the team later on via electronic communication.

 Three of the most famous introvert leaders of our times are Jeff Bezos, Bill Gates, and Elon Musk.
-If you follow them, they are all about taking decisions and solving problems, without trying to be flashy icons of extroversion.
+If you follow them, they are all about making decisions and solving problems, without trying to be flashy icons of extroversion.

 • • •